 Some of the best and most up-to-date advice you can get are from other early career aquatic scientists.
 Society and science is different now from what it was when your professors were starting their careers.
 ASLO provides the opportunity to meet and discuss your career and other topics, such as balancing family and research, with others in the same situation or just a few years ahead.
 We strongly encourage you to take advantage of the many early career events and other activities planned for upcoming ASLO meetings.

 Numerous resources are available for early career aquatic scientists, as seen below.
-If you have other suggestions for resources you think should be added to this section, please e-mail their links and a description to firstname.lastname@example.org.
+If you have other suggestions for resources you think should be added to this section, please contact the Chair of the Early Career Committee (https://aslo.org/page/early-career) with suggested links and a description.

 Funding Programs for Early Career Researchers

 The ERC has a special funding program for young investigators.
 They apply to candidates of all nationalities for research in Europe who finished their PhD's at least two years prior but not more than ten years ago.
 If you are interested in finding out more, please see the web page.

 The Scientific Committee on Antarctic Research (SCAR) Fellowship